jamshaidwarraich/Getting-Started-with-Python-Programming/README.md

 1. You don't need to install anything to use Google Colab as it runs entirely in your web browser.
 2. Installation of Anaconda and setting up Jupyter Notebook within the Anaconda environment.
    ## Download and Install Anaconda
-   a.
-Visit Anaconda download page, https://www.anaconda.com/download
+   1. Visit Anaconda download page, https://www.anaconda.com/download
-   b.
-Choose the appropriate Anaconda distribution for your operating system (Windows, macOS, or Linux).
+   2. Choose the appropriate Anaconda distribution for your operating system (Windows, macOS, or Linux).
 Select the Python 3.x version (e.g., Python 3.7) as it is recommended for most users.
-   c.
-Download the installer and follow the installation instructions for your operating system.
+   3.     wnload the installer and follow the installation instructions for your operating system.